-Her mother’s reputation assisted the young talent to get her name out, and while working at a department store, Director George Cukor invited her to test for a part.
+Her mother’s reputation assisted the young talent initially, but Lansbury's presence was undeniable on camera.
+While working at a department store, Director George Cukor invited her to test for a part in his upcoming film.

-When co-founder of MGM Louis B. Mayer saw her Lansbury’s test footage, he knew they had to sign her on in 1942, and her first project with the studio thankfully became Gaslight.
+Thankfully, when co-founder of MGM Louis B. Mayer saw Lansbury’s test footage, he knew they had to sign her.
+And so, her first project became Gaslight.

 “The cast treated me wonderfully well,” Lansbury said.
 Of course, she made sure to act very respectful on her first movie experience, being a little shy and reserved.

 “I had to act a lot more sophisticated and worldly in every sense.”

 Since she was still young, Lansbury was given high heels to add height and her costume was padded out to make her appear more mature.

 Cukor said, "Ingrid was pleased by my choice.
 She said Angela Lansbury helped her greatly to discover and keep her own character."

 “It was a thrilling experience to work with an absolute ace director George Cukor and to work with Ingrid, a wonderful lovely woman, who was so kind to me and gave me pause,” Lansbury remembered.
 “It was a great experience for a first movie.”